j-mark-hou/j-mark-hou.github.io/_posts/2025-10-11-ai-employment.markdown

 ### III. the robustness check may not be sufficient
-1. Section 4.4 of the paper has a robustness check, seemingly to address this kind of critique: "One class of explanations is that our patterns are explained by industry- or firm-level shocks correlated with sorting patterns by age and measured AI exposure.
+1. section 4.4 of the paper has a robustness check, seemingly to address this kind of critique: "One class of explanations is that our patterns are explained by industry- or firm-level shocks correlated with sorting patterns by age and measured AI exposure.
 For example, one possibility is that young workers with high measured AI exposure are disproportionately likely to sort to firms heavily susceptible to interest rate increases."
-2. This is their specification:
+2. this is their specification:
     ![linear]({{ "/assets/images/2025-10-10-BrynjolfssonChandarChenEq41.png" | absolute_url }})
     - specifically, the $$\beta_{f,t}$$ are intended to capture the firm-time fixed effects
 3. I don't think this addresses the alternative "mechanical aging out" story: